 When the Cold War ended, Rose wanted to help college students understand and come to grips with the foreign policy choices facing the United States.
 He conceived of and co-authored a college text titled The Role of the United States in a Changing World: Choices for the 21st Century, published by the Center for Foreign Policy Development at Brown University.

 His research then turned to ethnic conflict and civil wars.
 He had published lead articles in the journals Security Studies (Summer 2000) and Civil Wars (Fall 2002).

-Rose has served two three-year terms as chair of the governnment department and founded and directs the international relations major.
-He has served on various College committees, including the International Commons Steering Committee, the Educational Planning Committee (EPC), the Academic and Administrative Procedures Committee (AAPC), and the Study Away Committee.
+Rose served two three-year terms as chair of the governnment department and founded and directed the international relations major.
+He served on various College committees, including the International Commons Steering Committee, the Educational Planning Committee (EPC), the Academic and Administrative Procedures Committee (AAPC), and the Study Away Committee.

 Rose is a member of the International Studies Association and the Sudan Studies Association.
 In the past, he was a consultant to Brown University's Choices for the 21st Century Education Project, a board member of the Southeast Connecticut Committee on Foreign Relations, an adjunct research fellow at Harvard's Center for Science and International Affairs, and was on the Board of Directors of OPTIONS, a national organization dedicated to educating the public about security alternatives in the nuclear age.

 View the government and international relations department website.